Constellation Awards: Constellation Awards 2009

 The event was in the Grand York Ballroom of the Sheraton Parkway Toronto North Hotel on 11 July.
 Its host was actress Karen Cliche.

 Constellation Awards 2010

 The event was in Grand York Ballroom of the Sheraton Parkway Toronto North Hotel on 17 July.
 Its host was Gavin Stephens.

 Constellation Awards 2011

 The 2011 Constellation Awards's hosts were Teddy Wilson & Ajay Fry.
 It took place in Sheraton Parkway Hotel in Toronto.

 Constellation Awards 2012

 In 2012 Robin Dunne hosted the ceremony in the Sheraton Parkway Hotel in Toronto.
 Stargate Universe won five from the six awards it was nominated.

 Constellation Awards 2013

 The 2013 Constellation Awards's hosts were Andrew Jackson and Ellen Dubin.
 It took place at the Holiday Inn Hotel & Suites Toronto/Markham in Toronto as Continuum won 3 of the four awards it was nominated for.

 Constellation Awards 2014

-The 2014 Constellation Awards were hosted by Rick Green again, on Saturday, July 5th, 2014, at the Holiday Inn Toronto International Airport.
-It was the last time the awards were held.
+The 2014 Constellation Awards were hosted by Rick Green again, on Saturday, July 5, 2014, at the Holiday Inn Toronto International Airport.
+It was the final ceremony.